runtimeverification/haskell-backend/docs/2018-11-12-Unification.md

 ### variable vs function-like pattern

 Creates a substitution for that variable and pattern.
-If the functional pattern is also a variable, the substitution maps the lower variable to the higher one (using the default variable order).
+If the total-function-like pattern is also a variable, the substitution maps the lower variable to the higher one (using the default variable order).
 This has two uses:
 * The callers use it to substitute axiom variables for pattern variables whenever there is a choice.
 * The substitution normalization algorithm can work under the assumption that we don't have both `x->y` and `y->x` as substitutions.

-Note that, at first sight, this should work only for functional patterns, not for random function-like patterns.
+Note that, at first sight, this should work only for total-function-like patterns, not for random function-like patterns.
 However, the unification result is `f ∧ [x -> f]`, which, if we check it carefully, is equal to `x ∧ f` for all function-like patterns `f`.